 Specialty crops are defined in law as fruits and vegetables, tree nuts, dried fruits, and horticulture and nursery crops, including floriculture.

 Legislative Focus Area Priorities

-The SCRI offers the following five project types in FY 2014.
-These project types are described in more detail in Part II(C) of the RFA.
+The SCRI offers the following three project types.
+These project types are described in more detail in the RFA.
 Applicants should decide which project type is best suited to the objectives of their research and extension project and develop a budget that fits the objectives.

 - Standard Research and Extension Projects (SREPs)

 Application Process with Relevance Review - How It Works